Fiskars Power-Lever Tree Pruner

-This Fiskars product has been a go-to tool in my arsenal and here's why.
+Fiskars power-lever tree pruner has been a go-to tool in my arsenal and here's why.
 I am short in stature and in order to reach branches that need to be pruned, I must have a tool that can help me get the job done with my two feet still on the ground!

 We have a three-quarter acre lot in suburbia with 16 trees growing on our property.
 There are eight very large trees that require professional trimming to keep them maintained which is a bi-annual expense for me.
-The remaining trees can be managed by me (for now!) using this handy trimming tool.
+The remaining trees can generally be managed by me using this handy trimming tool.

 Main Actions of the Tree Pruner

 The Fiskars tree pruner allows two main actions, it has a 15-inch saw blade for branch removal or it has a pulley rope which controls a cutting shear for small to medium branches.
 The pole extends to 14-feet in length with a snapping lock and is easy to control even at maximum extension.
 If a small person like me can handle this tool, anyone can!

 It is important to keep your branches away from your house and to maintain a canopy of the lower branches of your trees.
 This allows some sunlight to hit the grass under the tree canopy and to maintain that canopy in an effective way.
-I did some trimming this year and more grass started growing under the tree I trimmed.
+After using this tool for a trim, more grass started growing under the tree canopy.